Skip to content

 multi-PLC sln authoring + library tools

-Port methods: add_plc_project, save_plc_as_library, add_library_reference MCP tools: mcp__tckit__add_plc_project, mcp__tckit__save_plc_as_library, mcp__tckit__add_library_reference Bridge harness: Add-TcPlcProject.ps1, Save-TcPlcAsLibrary.ps1, Add-TcLibraryReference.ps1 Status: Phase B of ADR-0009 — adapter + bridge wired; integration test exercises the end-to-end flow.
+Port methods: add_plc_project, save_plc_as_library, add_library_reference, add_library_placeholder MCP tools: mcp__tckit__add_plc_project, mcp__tckit__save_plc_as_library, mcp__tckit__add_library_reference, mcp__tckit__add_library_placeholder Bridge harness: Add-TcPlcProject.ps1, Save-TcPlcAsLibrary.ps1, Add-TcLibraryReference.ps1, Add-TcLibraryPlaceholder.ps1 Status: adapter and bridge wired; integration tests exercise both reference styles end-to-end.
 Requires: TwinCAT 4026+ (the documented automation interface entry points target the current major).

 What this is for